Cap32/pot-js/README.md

 * Automatically restart process if it crashes
 * Supports workspace
-* Easy to run as a daemon on unix based systems
+* Easy to run as a daemon on UNIX based systems
 * Provides both CLI and Node.js module API
 * Built-in powerful logger system
+* Interactive CLI

 ## Installing